 In his 20-year academic career, Professor Scharffs has written more than 100 articles and book chapters, and has made over 300 scholarly presentations in 30 countries.
 His articles include “The Role of Humility in Exercising Practical Wisdom” (UC Davis Law Review), “Adjudication and the Problems of Incommensurability” (William & Mary Law Review), “Law as Craft” (Vanderbilt Law Review), and “The Character of Legal Reasoning” (Washington and Lee Law Review), and “Religious Majorities and Restrictions on Religion” (Notre Dame Law Review).
 He is currently finishing work on a book about legal reasoning and rhetoric.

 His field-creating casebook, Law and Religion: National, International, and Comparative Perspectives, published in 2010 by Aspen Press / Wolters Kluwer (co-authored with his colleague W. Cole Durham, Jr.), appeared in Second Edition in January 2019, a Wolters Kluwer Legal Education Aspen Select Title.
-The First Edition was translated into Chinese (now in second printing) and Vietnamese, and translations of the Second Edition have been completed in Turkish and are underway into Arabic, Burmese, and Bahasa Indonesia amd are planned for Greek, Hebrew, Russian, and Spanish.
+The First Edition was translated into Chinese (now in second printing) and Vietnamese, and translations of the Second Edition have been completed in Turkish and are underway into Hebrew, Russian, Arabic, Burmese, and Bahasa Indonesia and are planned for Greek and Spanish.